nwg/racket-wiki/Low-risk-ways-you-can-use-Racket-at-work.md

 Wow!
-Racket has so many features, with powerful functional and [object-oriented](http://www.ccs.neu.edu/home/matthias/Thoughts/Programming_with_Class_in_Racket.html) language with powerful [macro](http://www.greghendershott.com/fear-of-macros/) facilities with gradual typing and a static type checker.
+Racket has so many features, a powerful **functional **and **[object-oriented](http://www.ccs.neu.edu/home/matthias/Thoughts/Programming_with_Class_in_Racket.html)** language with powerful [macro](http://www.greghendershott.com/fear-of-macros/) facilities, gradual typing and a static type checker.
+(Safe and fun!)

-But how can you use racket a work in a that is low risk?
+# But how can you use Racket a work?

+_Here are some low risk examples and suggestions for people to get stuff done with racket._

 Use Racket (& DrRacket) ...
  1.  ... to [validate NHS numbers](https://github.com/spdegabrielle/check-nhs-number) in a dataset